3 Ways to Integrate Apps into Aphasia Therapy

 - Connect, and

-It looks a little like this more-familiar framework:
+It looks a little like this framework familiar to therapists:

 - Participate, and